 According to official specifications, the body of the new Trainmaster Eternity measures 39.5 millimeters in diameter and less than 12 millimeters thick: a nice accomplishment for a watch powered by a standard automatic movement and featuring a convex sapphire crystal that adds a millimeter or more to the total thickness of the piece.

 Also, the size of this thing makes it better fit into the ranks of “true” dress watches (or, rather, true dress watches with a minor twist, if you, like me, think that tritium tubes are probably the last thing that a dressy timekeeper needs.)

 To be frank, I do not like the setting crown, which, to yours truly, seems to be completely out of whack with the rest of the body, but that’s just my personal opinion, nothing more.
 Also, while I am at it, I must admit that the thin notched part of the crown gives me the shivers: you can cut your finger with this thing!
 Well, okay: exaggeration.

-Of course, what will make this watch a bestseller is its gorgeous dial, which is available both silver-toned and, um, anthracite (?)
+Of course, what will make this watch a bestseller is its gorgeous dial, which is available both silver-toned and something that looks like, um, anthracite (?)

 I don’t know how Ball Watches officially calls the motif that they use to decorate the dial, but it looks absolutely beautiful and you won’t easily find another timekeeper that would feature such an exquisitely decorated face.

-By the way, since the new Ball Trainmaster Eternity is powered by a standard ETA 2836 self-winding movement, it is capable of indicating not only the usual hours, minutes, seconds and date, but also displays current day of week, which makes it even more useful.
+By the way, since the new Ball Trainmaster Eternity sports a standard ETA 2836 self-winding movement, it is capable of indicating not only the usual hours, minutes, seconds, and date but also displays the current day of the week, which makes it even more useful.